mihailthebuilder/fluffnet-front/README.md

 ## Architecture

-The frontend is a simple React SPA made up of 5 main components:
+The website is a simple React SPA made up of 5 main components that also serve as the sections of the site:

 - Header - the website title and navbar
 - Upload - where you upload an image and submit it to the predictive model